John Prentiss Kewley Henshaw: Ministry

 Henshaw was ordained deacon on his 21st birthday in 1813 and for three years later served at St. Ann's Church in Brooklyn.
 After ordination as a priest on his 24th birthday in 1816, he became rector of St. Peter's Church in Baltimore, where he served for seventeen years.
 During his time in Baltimore, Henshaw befriended the Rev. William Levington, who had established the first African American Episcopal congregation south of the Mason-Dixon line in 1824.
 However, Henshaw was twice passed over during elections for bishop of the Episcopal Diocese of Maryland.

 In 1843, the Episcopal Diocese of Rhode Island elected Henshaw its bishop, and he became that diocese's first bishop not also responsible for another diocese.
 Consecrated on August 11, 1843, by Bishops Thomas Church Brownell, Benjamin Treadwell Onderdonk, and John Henry Hopkins, Rt.
 Rev. Henshaw became the 41st bishop in the ECUSA.
 While serving as Rhode Island's bishop, Henshaw was also the rector of Grace Church in Providence, and managed to pay off its mortgage.

 Death and legacy

 Henshaw suffered a fit of apoplexy on July 19, 1852, in Frederick County, Maryland, while substituting for Bishop William Whittingham, who was traveling in Europe.
 He died the following day, and his body was returned to Rhode Island for burial in Grace Church.
 Henshaw had married Mary Gorham Henshaw (1791-1881) who survived him, as did six sons and two daughters (two sons dying before their parents).
-By the end of the century, another church in Providence, All Saints, was built as a memorial to him.
+By the end of the century, another church in Providence, All Saints Memorial Church, was built as a memorial to him.